donkeysharp/gocho/README.md

 Gocho - Local Network File Sharing
 ==================================

-Gocho let's you share a chosen directory with others on the same local network without the need to setup Samba or any other settings that are specific to a operating system.
-It provides a local dashboard that you can access from your browser to discover what others are sharing without the need to know other's IP addresses.
+Gocho allows you to share a chosen directory with others on the same local network, without the need to setup Samba or OS-oriented settings.
+It provides a local dashboard which you can access through your browser, to discover what others are sharing without knowing other's IP addresses.

 Run Gocho, browse to [localhost:1337](http://localhost:1337) and see what others are sharing!